 Fulfilling all these conditions is a prerequisite for being an author.

 * For supervisors, simply providing extensive feedback/comments as required by the supervision task is not a sufficient condition for authorship.
+For supervisors of certain types of work, such as experimental work, active engagement leading to co-authorship could include any of the following:

 Co-authorship agreements must be discussed explicitly with all possible parties before any writing or collaboration takes place.
 For ACLC PhD candidates this should happen at the beginning of the PhD project in the research planning phase, as well as at the beginning of all subsequent related subprojects.
 The following points must be considered in the co-authorship agreement: